KhiopsML/khiops-doc/docs/api-docs/kdic/reinforcement-rules.md

                                                      Structure(VectorC) leverVariableNames)
 ```

-Builds a `ClassifierReinforcer` structure from a `Classifier` structure and a list of lever variables.
+Builds a `ClassifierReinforcer` structure from a `Classifier` structure and a list of lever variables, provided as literal values.
 The resulting `ClassifierReinforcer` contains all the necessary information
 to compute reinforcement scores for each lever variable and target value.